Leeds prison visiting information

 During school holiday and weekend visits there is a play area for children with qualified play workers supervising and leading on activities.

-- Train - The nearest train station is Leeds.
-See bus details above for how to complete the journey.
-There is also a taxi rank outside the station.
+The nearest railway station is in Leeds city centre.
+There is a taxi rank outside the train station.

 From the West – (M62) turn off onto M621 (which bears left just after J27) and follow City Centre sign.

 From the North follow A1/M1 link, A64 West, A58M (Halifax, Bradford sign).